PSPDFKit-labs/radar.apple.com/19592583  - WindowRotationIssue/README.md

 Here’s my full debug log for this issue: https://gist.github.com/steipete/8df39fea0d39680a7a6b

-Update June 8, 2016:
-Tested with iOS 9.3.2 - still broken.
+Tested on iOS 10 GM, still broken.